tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![running_lr.png](Images/running_lr.png)

-If time remains, facilitate a discussion around model evaluation using the following questions.
-Be mindful of pacing.
-Also, encourage students to ask any of their own questions.
+If time remains, facilitate a discussion around model evaluation with the following questions, being mindful of pacing.
+Encourage students to ask their own questions as well.

 * How well did your model perform?